-The proposed bill will allow Dutch merchant shipping to better protect itself in the future against piracy in the Gulf of Aden.
-Under the Merchant Shipping (Protection) Act, ship managers will be allowed, under certain conditions, to deploy armed private security guards on merchant ships.
-The bill must first be adopted by Parliament.
+Dutch merchant ships will be able to protect themselves more effectively against piracy in the Gulf of Aden in the future.
+Under the Merchant Shipping (Protection) Act that enters into force on 1 February 2022, ship managers will be allowed under certain conditions to deploy armed private security guards.

-Dutch merchant shipping vessels require better protection against piracy in the Gulf of Aden.
-Pirates in the waters off the coast of Somalia have been making the shipping routes there unsafe for years now.
+The authorities of the Netherlands seek to protect Dutch merchant ships more effectively against piracy in the Gulf of Aden.
 If necessary and on request, security for merchant shipping vessels is currently provided by military personnel posted to a Vessel Protection Detachment (VPD) of the Ministry of Defence.

-Proposal: Dutch merchant shipping vessels will be allowed to employ private security guards
+Dutch merchant ships allowed to use private guards

 - the ship qualifies for military protection by a Vessel Protection Detachment (VPD);